Maszlee first minister to submit report card | Borneo Post Online

 KUALA LUMPUR: The Ministry of Education (MOE) became the first ministry to present its ‘report card’ for the year 2019.

-In a special briefing and media conference today, Minister Dr Maszlee Malik presented his ministry’s achievements themed “Education for All”, which saw the MOE closing the year with five major changes focusing on its 53 reform initiatives in the national education system.
+In a special briefing and media conference yesterday, Minister Dr Maszlee Malik presented his ministry’s achievements themed ‘Education for All’, which saw the MOE closing the year with five major changes focusing on its 53 reform initiatives in the national education system.

 “The year 2019 is the beginning of all the changes and we have targeted 2019 to be a strong foundation year to ensure that the country can move towards an inclusive and high quality education system,” he said.